pusher/pusher-http-ruby/README.md

 This will continue to work, but has been replaced by `Pusher.trigger` which supports one or multiple channels.

 ### Using the Pusher REST API

 This gem provides methods for accessing information from the [Pusher REST API](https://pusher.com/docs/rest_api).
-The documentation also shows an example of the responses from each of the API endpionts.
+The documentation also shows an example of the responses from each of the API endpoints.

 The following methods are provided by the gem.